ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 ~~~~
 {: #Fig-ICMPv6-up title='Example of ICMPv6 error message sent back to the Internet'}

-{{Fig-ICMPv6-up}} shows an example of an IPv6 packet trying to reach an End-Device.
+{{Fig-ICMPv6-up}} shows an example of an IPv6 packet trying to reach an Device.
 The port used
 as destination is not known from the core SCHC C/D. Instead of sending the packet over
-the LPWAN and having this packet rejected by the End-Device, the core SCHC C/D issues
+the LPWAN and having this packet rejected by the Device, the core SCHC C/D issues
-an ICMPv6 error message "Destination Unreachable" on behalf of the End-Device.
+an ICMPv6 error message "Destination Unreachable" on behalf of the Device.

-# End-Device as destination of the ICMPv6 message
+## Device as the destination of an ICMPv6 message

-In this situation, an End-Device is configured to send information to a server.
+In this situation, an Device is configured to send information to a server.
 If this
-server is not accessible on the Internet, an ICMPv6 message will be generated back towards the End-Device by an intermediate router.
+server is not accessible on the Internet, an ICMPv6 message will be generated back towards the Device by an intermediate router.
-This information can be useful to the End-Device, for example for reducing the reporting rate in case of periodic reporting of data.
+This information can be useful to the Device, for example for reducing the reporting rate in case of periodic reporting of data.

 ~~~~

-  End-Device      NGW     core SCHC C/D                Internet Server
+     Device       NGW     core SCHC C/D                Internet Server

        |           |            |                            |
        | SCHC compressed IPv6   |                            |